standard-procedure/async/README.md

 ### Awaiting the results from those methods

-The async wrapper always returns a [Concurrent::MVar](https://ruby-concurrency.github.io/concurrent-ruby/master/Concurrent/MVar.html) which is empty until the actor has completed its work (note that this is different to the concurrent ruby implementation of Async, which uses a now-deprecated IVar).
+The asynchronous wrapper always returns an object containing a [Concurrent::MVar](https://ruby-concurrency.github.io/concurrent-ruby/master/Concurrent/MVar.html) which is empty until the actor has completed its work (note that this is different to the concurrent ruby implementation of Async, which uses a now-deprecated IVar).

 If you need the return value from the method, there are two ways to access it.
-You can call `take` on the returned MVar, or you can use the `await` method (which is just a fancy wrapper around `take`).
+You can call `value` on the returned MVar, or you can use the `await` method (which is just a fancy wrapper around `value`).
 In both cases the calling thread will block until the value is returned.
-In the example above, you can see what happens if you use neither of these methods - `puts @initial_status` returns the MVar itself, not any meaningful information.
-The next line then calls `@initial_status.take` to wait until the return value is generated.
+In the example above, you can see what happens if you use neither of these methods - `puts @initial_status` returns the internal message object itself, not any meaningful information.
+The next line then calls `@initial_status.value` to wait until the return value is generated.

 ### The sequence of asynchronous calls